SnoringCatGames/surfacer/docs/platform_ai.md

 ### Calculating the start velocity for a jump

--   In the general case, we can't know at build-time what direction along a surface the player will be moving from when they need to start a jump.
+-   In the general case, we can't know at build-time what direction along a surface the character will be moving from when they need to start a jump.
 -   Unfortunately, using start velocity x values of zero for all jump edges tends to produce very unnatural composite trajectories (similar to using perpendicular Manhatten distance routes